Background

 Themes of the panel discussions and debate

-• High Level Panel Discussion (Onsite session):
+• High Level Panel Discussion (Hybrid session):

-The deficits of a purely militaristic approach to security and the need to promote the Human Security approach for Sustainable Peace in Africa
+The deficits of a purely militaristic approach to security and the need to promote the Human Security approach for Sustainable Peace in Africa.

 • Session 1 (Hybrid session)

-The contribution of health and environmental security in promoting peace and sustainable development in Africa
+The contribution of health and environmental security in promoting peace and sustainable development in Africa.

 • Session 2 (Hybrid session)

-Assessing the role of political, economic security and traditional methods of conflict resolution in enhancing peacebuilding in Africa
+Assessing the role of political, economic security and traditional methods of conflict resolution in enhancing peacebuilding in Africa.

 • Session 3 (Hybrid session)

-• Public Debate: (Onsite session)
+• Public Debate: (Hybrid session)

 Objectives of the forum